+The process of implementing blended learning certainly contains STEM approach learning.
 The STEM approach in question is teaching and learning content as well as interdisciplinary knowledge practices that include science and mathematics through the integration of engineering and design practices using relevant engineering technologies.
 The form of STEM integration in the classroom generally consists of three, including: integrated content, integrated content supporters or integrated context (Johnson et al., 2016).